FacilMap/facilmap/docs/src/developers/client/types.md

 		* `read` (`boolean | "own"`): Whether users can see this field for markers/lines of this type.
 If set to `"own"`, they can only see it on markers/lines that they have personally created.
 		* `update` (`boolean | "own"`): Whether users can edit this field for markers/lines of this type.
 If set to `"own"`, they can only edit it on markers/lines that they have personally created.

 Within the hierarchy of `admin` &gt; `settings` &gt; `update` &gt; `read` and `true` &gt; `"own"` &gt; `false`, permissions of a lower level must always be given if a higher level permission is given.
 For example, it is not possible to give update permission without giving read permission.
 The only exception is that the `types` object can apply more restrictive permissions to individual types than what the general permissions allow, and the `field` object can apply more restrictive permissions to individual fields than the type permissions allow.
+If `admin` permission is given, no `types` must be present.

 ## View